 Root Canal treatments can typically be deferred for a day or two with over-the-counter painkillers when experiencing pain and inflammation, but these symptoms might be ongoing and can at times lead to unbearable toothache which prevents you from doing normal daily tasks.

-Dr Tom is completing an MSc in Endodontics at Queen Mary University of London and is highly trained in this treatment.
+Dr Tom has completed an MSc in Endodontics at Queen Mary University of London and is highly trained in this treatment.